 Right Click on the Database node and choose Restore.

-Select your source database in the From database drop-down box and choose a destination in the To database, you can also type a name of a database you would like to create and it will be created automatically containing all the data from the source database.
+Select your source database in the From database drop-down box and choose a destination in the To database you can also type a name of a database you would like to create and it will be created automatically containing all the data from the source database.

 And voila, your database including all its data is copied and you can freely play with it without risking to break a functionality of your production database.